GhodbaneYoucefIslam/IA-Compagnon-Frontend/README.md

 - 🧩 **Pipelines, Open WebUI Plugin Support**: Seamlessly integrate custom logic and Python libraries into Open WebUI using [Pipelines Plugin Framework](https://github.com/open-webui/pipelines).
 Launch your Pipelines instance, set the OpenAI URL to the Pipelines URL, and explore endless possibilities.
 [Examples](https://github.com/open-webui/pipelines/tree/main/examples) include **Function Calling**, User **Rate Limiting** to control access, **Usage Monitoring** with tools like Langfuse, **Live Translation with LibreTranslate** for multilingual support, **Toxic Message Filtering** and much more.

-- 🌟 **Continuous Updates**: We are committed to improving Open WebUI with regular updates, fixes, and new features.

-Want to learn more about Open WebUI's features?
-Check out our [Open WebUI documentation](https://docs.openwebui.com/features) for a comprehensive overview!

-## 🔗 Also Check Out Open WebUI Community!

-Don't forget to explore our sibling project, [Open WebUI Community](https://openwebui.com/), where you can discover, download, and explore customized Modelfiles.
-Open WebUI Community offers a wide range of exciting possibilities for enhancing your chat interactions with Open WebUI! 🚀

 ## How to Install 🚀